 I Want to Become a Management Major

 If you would like more information about changing to or adding the Management Major please review the application and requirements and a schedule of informational sessions.

-In addition to fulfilling the Pamplin College of Business core requirements, all Management majors must complete meet these specific Management major course requirements
+All Management majors must complete the Pamplin College of Business core requirements and meet the specific Management major course requirements:

 Pamplin College of Business Core Requirements: